Inotiv

 Alzheimers-webpage-Tg2576-mice-validation-data-2Alzheimers-webpage-Tg2576-mice-validation-data-3

 Amyloid-beta was detected in perfusion fixed, paraffin embedded sections of brains (A) from female and male wildtype (WT) and Tg2576 (Tg) mice.
-Amyloid (brown spots) was quantified in the cortex (B) and hippocampus (C) of the mice.
+Amyloid (brown spots) was quantified in the cortex (B) and hippocampus (C) of the brain slices.

 5xFAD mice